-During the installation of treatment and structural BMPs for implementation of the reasonably foreseeable methods of compliance with Biological Objectives, it is possible that both naturally occurring hazards and anthropogenic contaminated soils and groundwater may be encountered.
+During the installation of treatment and structural BMPs for implementation of the reasonably foreseeable methods of compliance with the Stream Biological Objective, it is possible that both naturally occurring hazards and anthropogenic contaminated soils and groundwater may be encountered.
 Any such encounters would require site-specific mitigation measures to implement BMPs to prevent contamination of surface and ground water and to remove hazardous materials where possible.
 In any areas where natural hazards or contaminated soils or groundwater is anticipated or discovered local planning agencies require proper mitigation measures including erosion control measures and the proper removal and disposal of contaminated soils.

 It is not reasonably foreseeable that and methods of compliance would result in a safety hazard for any airport, private airstrip, physically interfere with emergency response or evacuation, or expose people or structures to wildfires.

-For implementation of monitoring and assessment for Biological Objectives, current monitoring requires the use of very small quantities of potentially hazardous materials for water quality testing and organismal preservation.
+For implementation of monitoring and assessment for the Stream Biological Objective, current monitoring requires the use of very small quantities of potentially hazardous materials for water quality testing and organismal preservation.
 The volume and applied use of hazardous materials for testing and as preservation for required monitoring activities at a sampling site is not at a scale to pose a significant hazard to the public or environment.
-Furthermore, existing State of California Standard Operating Procedures that include the use of such chemicals in monitoring are already required and in use.
+Furthermore, existing State of California SOPs that include the use of such chemicals in monitoring are already required and in use.
 Some of these materials may be considered flammable hazardous materials, and may be used in wildlands areas.
 The volume and use of hazardous materials as preservation for required monitoring activities at a sampling site is not at a scale to pose a potentially significant exposure or structure risk from fire.

 Mitigation

-Biological Objectives should bring no change to the physical environment related to hazards and hazardous materials, either directly or indirectly and would have no impact related to hazards, hazardous materials, or public health.
-In the extremely unlikely event of work around hazardous waste site, measures can be applied, however, to reduce and/or eliminate these impacts and are within the responsibility and jurisdiction of the responsible agencies subject to Biological Objectives and can or should be adopted by them (CCR, tit.
+The Stream Biological Objective should bring no change to the physical environment related to hazards and hazardous materials, either directly or indirectly and would have no impact related to hazards, hazardous materials, or public health.
+In the extremely unlikely event of work around hazardous waste site, measures can be applied, however, to reduce and/or eliminate these impacts and are within the responsibility and jurisdiction of the responsible agencies subject to the Stream Biological Objective and can or should be adopted by them (CCR, tit.
 14, § 15091(a)(2)).
-For monitoring and assessment, volumes of hazardous materials from additional sampling sites are not expected to be used at a scale or duration that would result in a potentially significant impact, and existing State of California Standard Operating Procedures are required for the handling of hazardous materials for water quality sampling (if needed) and organismal preservation.
+For monitoring and assessment, volumes of hazardous materials from additional sampling sites are not expected to be used at a scale or duration that would result in a potentially significant impact, and existing State of California SOPs are required for the handling of hazardous materials for water quality sampling (if needed) and organismal preservation.

 Summary

-Adoption of Biological Objectives will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
-Any potential impacts related to hazards or hazardous materials have occurred or will occur under the existing criteria and this baseline condition will not change with the adoption of Biological Objectives.
+Adoption of the Stream Biological Objective will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
+Any potential impacts related to hazards or hazardous materials have occurred or will occur under the existing criteria and this baseline condition will not change with the adoption of the Stream Biological Objective.

 Staff has determined that there are no reasonably foreseeable methods of compliance that would use or produce hazardous waste at significant levels, or that would generate hazardous conditions, at a scale or in locations that would result in potentially significant impacts.
-Therefore, staff determined that potential impacts from hazards or hazardous materials due to implementation of Biological Objectives should be less than significant or insignificant and have no impact.
+Therefore, staff determined that potential impacts from hazards or hazardous materials due to implementation of the Stream Biological Objective should be less than significant or insignificant and have no impact.

 Section 9.
 Hydrology / Water Quality.
 Would the project: